PowerfulMuskOx/WordleScore/README.md

 ```
 This token can be found where you created your Slack App.

-Before you can run the application you will need to specify a list of users in a file called *users.json* (See example_users.json for an example)\
-You also need to specify some properties in a file called *config.properties* (See example.config.properties for an example)
+You need to specify some properties in a file called *config.properties* (See example.config.properties for an example)

 To run the application use:
 ```bash